mcmuralishclint/Kickstarter/README.md

 I found this dataset on kaggle and when I went through the data I found out that the dataset needed a lot of cleaning to be done.
 I have shown my approach to this project step by step below.

+The goal is to undersstand the difference values in categorical variables, the distribution of numerical variables, Patterns and some insights from the dataset.

 ## 1.Exploratory Data Analysis (EDA)

 I used Tableau to visualize and understand this dataset.
 I will then use this insight to add or remove features for predicting the outcome.